-31 DECEMBER 2010 BOART LONGYEAR LIMITED
+BOART LONGYEAR LIMITED

-- (1) The 2010 amount represents cash STI payments earned by the executive during the year ended 31 December 2010, which are expected to be paid in March 2011 after the Company's financials have been audited and the Board approves the amounts and other short-term cash compensation. - (2) In 2009, Mr. Ragan and Mr. Rasetti each received a one-time cash bonus of \$291,758 in recognition of their exceptional efforts executing the Company's 2009 capital raising program. - (3) Includes automotive allowances, reimbursements of financial and taxing assistance, and, for Mr. Sides, also includes relocation expenses and sign-on bonus. - (4) Includes 401(k) plan matching contributions made by the employing entity in the United States. - (5) Includes 401(k) profit sharing contributions made by the employing entity in the United States.
-No post-employment benefits were paid during 2010 - (6) In accordance with the requirements of the Australian Accounting Standards Board, remuneration includes a proportion of the historical fair value of equity compensation recognised over the respective vesting period (i.e. Rights awarded under the LTIP and options awarded under the Option Plan(s) that remained unvested at 31 December 2010).
-The fair value of equity instruments is determined as at the grant date and is recognised over the vesting period.
+- The 2010 amount represents cash STI payments earned by the executive during the year ended 31 December 2010, which are expected to be paid in March 2011 after the Company's financials have been audited and the Board approves the amounts and other short-term cash compensation. - In 2009, Mr. Ragan and Mr. Rasetti each received a one-time cash bonus of \$291,758 in recognition of their exceptional efforts executing the Company's 2009 capital raising program.
+(5) - Includes automotive allowances, reimbursements of financial and taxing assistance, and, for Mr. Sides, also includes relocation expenses and sign-on bonus.
+(3) - Includes 401(k) plan matching contributions made by the employing entity in the United States.
+4 - Includes 401(k) profit sharing contributions made by the employing entity in the United States.
+No post-employment benefits were paid during 2010 - equity instruments is determined as at the grant date and is recognised over the vesting period.
 The amount included as remuneration is not related to or indicative of the benefit (if any) that senior executives may ultimately realise should the equity instruments vest.
 The fair value of Rights and options at the date of their grant has been determined in accordance with AASB 2 applying a Black-Scholes valuation method.
-The assumptions underpinning these valuations are set out in Note 32 to the financial statements. - (7) As discussed in section 4.1 above, following the 10:1 consolidation of the Company's share capital that took place in May 2010, all unvested Share Rights and options that were held by senior executives prior to the consolidation taking place were adjusted to reflect the Company's reduced share capital. - (8) Mr. Sides' employment commenced 15 March 2010. - (9) There were no non-monetary benefits provided during 2010. - (10) No termination benefits were paid in 2010.
+The assumptions underpinning these valuations are set out in Note 32 to the financial statements. over the respective vesting period (i.e. Rights awarded under the LTIP and options awarded under the Option Plan(s) that remained unvested at 31 December 2010).
+The fair value of In accordance with the requirements of the Australian Accounting Standards Board, remuneration includes a proportion of the historical fair value of equity compensation recognised (2) - As discussed in section 4.1 above, following the 10:1 consolidation of the Company's share capital that took place in May 2010, all unvested Share Rights and options that were held by senior executives prior to the consolidation taking place were adjusted to reflect the Company's reduced share capital.
+6 - Mr. Sides' employment commenced 15 March 2010.
+(8) - There were no non-monetary benefits provided during 2010 6) - (10) No termination benefits were paid in 2010.